By: Jiří Lebl (website #1 http://www.jirka.org/ (personal), website #2 http://www.math.okstate.edu/~lebl/ (work: OSU), email: jiri...@gmail.com)

 Please let me know at jiri...@gmail.com if you find any typos or have corrections, extra exercises or material, or any other comments.
 I will always keep all older versions available for download, at least when there are nontrivial updates.
 When the updates are reasonably minor, I will try to preserve pagination and numbering of sections/examples/theorems/equations/exercises as much as possible.

 There is no solutions manual for the exercises.
-This situation is actually intentional.
+This situation is intentional.
 There is an unfortunately large amount of problems with solutions out there already.
-Part of learning how to do proofs is to learn how to recognize a correct proof.
-Looking at someone else's proof is far less effective way of checking your proof than actually checking your proof.
+Part of learning how to do proofs is to learn how to recognize your proof is correct.
+Looking at someone else's proof is a far less effective way of checking your proof than actually checking your proof.
+It is like going the gym and watching other people work out.
+The exercises in the book are meant to be a gym for the mind.
 If you are unsure about the correctness of a solution, then you do not yet have a solution.
-Another thing is that the best solution is the one that the student comes up with him(or her)self, not necessarily the one which the professor or the book author comes up with.
+Furthrermore, the best solution for the student is the one that the student comes up with him(or her)self, not necessarily the one which the professor or the book author comes up with.

 Do let me know (jiri...@gmail.com) if you use the book for teaching a course!
-So far I know that this book was used, or is being used, as the primary textbook at (other than my courses at UIUC, UCSD, and UW-Madison) University of California at Berkeley, University of Pittsburgh, Vancouver Island University, Western Illinois University, Medgar Evers College, San Diego State University, University of Toledo, Oregon Institute of Technology, Iowa State University, and surely others I do not know about.
+The book was used, or is being used, as the primary textbook at (other than my courses at UIUC, UCSD, and UW-Madison) University of California at Berkeley, University of Pittsburgh, Vancouver Island University, Western Illinois University, Medgar Evers College, San Diego State University, University of Toledo, Oregon Institute of Technology, Iowa State University, California State University Dominguez Hills, St. John's University of Tanzania, Mary Baldwin College, and surely others I do not know about.

 See a list of classroom adoptions for more details.